garraflavatra/rolens/INSTALL.md

 * `wails build -nsis` to generate an [NSIS installer](https://nsis.sourceforge.io/Main_Page) for Windows.
 This requires that you have NSIS installed on your machine.

 The generated binary will live in `build/bin`.
 You may want to run the installer (Windows) or move the app to the Applications folder (Mac).

+If Wails complains that there are too many open files, you can try to increase the maximum number of open files using [`ulimit -f 1024`](https://www.man7.org/linux/man-pages/man1/ulimit.1p.html) (or whichever value) on *nix systems.